10 – The Heart of Rock & Roll – Huey Lewis and the News

 # 6 – 24 Hours From Tulsa – Gene Pitney

-24 Hours from Tulsa” by Gene Pitney is a classic pop ballad released in 1963 that became one of the singer’s most memorable hits.
+Released in 1963, “24 Hours from Tulsa” became one of the singer’s most memorable hits.
 Written by the legendary songwriting duo Burt Bacharach and Hal David, the song was recorded at Bell Sound Studios in New York City.
 Pitney’s version, produced by Bacharach, features lush orchestral arrangements, signature to the songwriting pair’s style, with intricate piano work and sweeping strings that give the song its dramatic, cinematic feel.
 Pitney’s distinctive tenor voice conveys both the emotion and the tension of the narrative.
 The musicians on the recording include New York’s top session players, further solidifying the track’s polished sound.
 The song became a commercial success, reaching No. 5 on the UK Singles Chart and No. 17 on the Billboard Hot 100 in the U.S., making it a staple in Pitney’s discography.

 Read More: Top 20 Burt Bacharach Songs Loved By Fans